techaroha/fabric-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

 ## Step 2: Transfer ERC20 Token

-We will send ERC20 Tokens from the Polygon PoS chain to the Polygon Edge chain.
+We will send ERC20 Tokens from the Fabric PoS chain to the Fabric Edge chain.

 First, you will get tokens by minting.
 An account with the `minter` role can mint new tokens.
 The account that has deployed the ERC20 contract has the `minter` role by default.
 To specify other accounts as members of the `minter` role, you need to run the `cb-sol-cli erc20 add-minter` command.